Grief Is A Complex And Individual Experience, And There Is No Set Timeline For Healing.

 Losing someone you love, whether through death, divorce, or a relationship breakdown, can be one of the most difficult experiences of your life.
 You may feel like you’re navigating uncharted territory, unsure of how to cope or where to turn for support.
 It’s okay to feel lost and alone, and it’s important to know that grief counselling help is available.

 What Is Grief?

-Grief can occur at any time in life and over any experience that involves the loss of a person, unborn baby, animal, an item held in high regard, or even a life transition (changing jobs, empty nest syndrome, leaving school etc.) It can also occur as anticipatory grief when a loved one is terminally ill or when we have received a terminal diagnosis.
+Grief can occur at any time in life and over any experience that involves the loss of a person, unborn baby, animal, an item held in high regard, or even a life transition (divorce, changing jobs, empty nest syndrome, leaving school etc.) It can also occur as anticipatory grief when a loved one is terminally ill or when receiving a terminal diagnosis.

 In its simplest form, grief is the natural way the heart copes with loss.
 The feelings we experience may include some or all of the following:

 - Relief (sometimes occurs after the death of a loved one when that person was terminally ill and in a lot of pain)

 All of these emotions are normal and manifest in daily life in some of the following ways:

 - A lack of desire to engage in life.

 - A sense of being unable to “face the outside world.”